nagarajanchinnasamy/simpledimple/README.md

   1. `simpledimple.min.js`

 Here is the source code of an [exmaple](https://github.com/nagarajanchinnasamy/simpledimple/blob/master/examples/area_steps_horizontal.html)

-## Where can I see the demo?

-You can see the live demo at [examples page](http://nagarajanchinnasamy.com/simpledimple/viewer/index.html).

-## Is there an online tool to experiment and design my own charts?

-Yes.
-You can use the [fiddle tool](http://nagarajanchinnasamy.com/simpledimple/fiddle/index.html) to:

-    * Load sample or your own data
-    * Browse and load sample chart configuration and edit
-    * Verify and create your own charts

 ## How can I build the code and run the tests?